 15 or more absences (excused or unexcused): cannot pass the level - Students are responsible for counting and keeping track of their own late arrivals and absences.
-If you would like to check how many absences you have, please ask.
+If you'd like to check how many absences you have, please ask any time.